 The following steps describe how to preview and access various features of the Places tool at the front end.

-- Select the Projects link from the left menu of EHQ and click on your specific project from the drop-down menu.
+Select the Projects link from the left menu of EngagementHQ and click on your specific project from the drop-down menu.

 2. This displays the project page.
 Here, click on Preview button for Places tool.